golightstream/lightstream-prism-dns/plugin/secondary/README.md

 *not committed* to disk (a violation of the RFC).
 This means restarting CoreDNS will cause it to retrieve all secondary zones.

+If the primary server(s) don't respond when CoreDNS is starting up, the AXFR will be retried indefinitely every 10s.

 ## Syntax

 ~~~